Olivier-Boudeville/OSDL-Orge/src/code/servers/doc/OrgeServers.rst

 Storage For The Orge System Itself
 __________________________________

-As not all software resources are to be installed directly in the system tree (most Orge prerequesites should better be configured and installed by hand with proper versions), some space must be left for these software elements.
+As not all software resources are to be installed directly in the system tree (most Orge prerequisites should better be configured and installed by hand with proper versions), some space must be left for these software elements.

 If ever they were lost due to a disk failure, they could be recreated quite easily, so having them on a RAID partition and/or being archived is less necessary than it would be for simulation data [#]_.